Roots For Ritchie Campaign: Grow With Us

 Today, Ritchie Hall is at the center of an exciting transformation.
 This project reimagines the hall as a modern, inclusive space that honors its rich history while addressing the needs of a diverse and growing community.
 With a strong focus on sustainability, accessibility, and fostering connections, the revitalized Ritchie Hall will become a vibrant hub for programs, events, and gatherings that inspire creativity and strengthen bonds for generations to come.

-Vision: A destination where people gather to celebrate the arts, foster creativity, and connect in a sustainable, inclusive space that exemplifies the highest standards of accessibility and community-focused innovation.
+Vision: A destination where people gather to celebrate the arts, provide affordable recreational programs, foster creativity, and connect in a sustainable, inclusive space that exemplifies the highest standards of accessibility and community-focused innovation.

-Mission: To create a state-of-the-art, net-zero facility that meets the highest standards of accessibility and serves as a dynamic venue for artists, musicians, and cultural events.
-Our revitalized hall will provide a welcoming environment for programs, private functions, and community connections, inspiring sustainable development and enriching the cultural fabric of our community and our city.
+Mission: To create a state-of-the-art, carbon-zero facility that meets the highest standards of accessibility and serves as a dynamic venue for artists, musicians, and cultural events.
+Our revitalized hall will also provide a welcoming environment for programs, community gatherings, private functions, and social events, inspiring sustainable development and enriching the cultural fabric of our community and our city.

 The new Ritchie Hall will be more than just a building—it will be a beacon of community spirit, sustainability, and inclusivity.
 Whether you’re a resident, artist, business owner, or visitor, the hall will offer something for everyone, enriching lives and strengthening connections across Edmonton.